knulli-cfw/knulli.org/docs/play/bioses.md

 ## Adding BIOS files

 KNULLI comes with many different emulators for many different systems.
 Not all of these systems require BIOS files.
-However, emulators which required BIOS files, expect the BIOS files to be stored in the `bios` folder.
+However, emulators which required BIOS files expect the BIOS files to be stored in the `bios` folder.
 The emulators expect the files to be stored under very specific names, sometimes even in a very specific subfolder.

 ### Identifying missing BIOS files